Stay safe stay back

 Our Space Invader ‘Tailgating’ campaign aims to reduce the number of people who are killed and seriously injured on our roads.

-In this film Matthew Avery, Director of Research at Thatcham Research, and Martin Smith, Highways England Traffic Officer, discuss the dangers of tailgating and how to ‘Stay Safe, Stay Back’ from the vehicle in front to prevent incidents.
+Matthew Avery, Director of Research at Thatcham Research, and Martin Smith, Highways England Traffic Officer, discuss the dangers of tailgating and how to ‘stay safe, stay back’.

 Tailgating makes other drivers feel intimidated, scared and bullied.
 While it may not be intentional by the driver behind, to those in the car in front, it feels aggressive and personal.